carlosas/phpat/doc/UPGRADE-0.10.md

 Selectors
 ---------

 * Arguments do not accept the `*` wildcard anymore.
-Instead, you can now write a regular expression.
+Instead, you can now use a regular expression setting the second parameter to true.
 * Composer selectors are not available anymore, at least not for now.
 * Selector methods have changed slightly and some new have been added.
 Check the [Selectors docs](SELECTORS.md) for more information.